aarant/nescient/README.rst

 * Sharing files with others securely, by transferring a Nescient container through an insecure channel and providing a password through a separate secure channel.

+* Using Nescient's cryptographic classes to efficiently implement secure protocols.

 Nescient is:

 * **open source**: It is licensed under the permissive MIT license.